-There are circumstances where you do need a lawyer for a divorce or separation, usually where there are situations concerning child custody disputes and abuse.
+There are circumstances where you will need a lawyer for a divorce or separation.
+This is usually in situations concerning child custody disputes and abuse.

 There are many great family lawyers out there, but there are also many unscrupulous ones whose business model is to drag things out for as long as possible so that your family’s net assets end up in their pockets rather than yours.

 Use a specialist accountant for your divorce

 A mid-way option between DIY and a family lawyer is to use a specialist chartered accountant.
 Here at Beanstalk, we highly recommend Divide – Simple Financial Separation.

 Such an accountant would work with you and your ex-partner as a team to agree on a split of your family’s net assets, as well any many other decisions to be made during the separation process.
 All information is shared equally between the parties so that everything is transparent and one party is not disadvantaged.